George Reid (Scottish politician): Presiding Officer of the Scottish Parliament (2003–2007)

 At the 2003 Scottish Parliament election Reid succeeded in winning the Ochil constituency first past the post.
 He was then elected by his fellow MSPs to succeed David Steel as Presiding Officer.
 As the Presiding Officer is expected to be strictly nonpartisan, he voluntarily suspended his SNP membership for the duration of his tenure.

 As the Presiding Officer has a role in advising the monarch, Reid was appointed a member of the Privy Council of the United Kingdom in 2004.
-He oversaw the completion of the new Scottish Parliament building at Holyrood and the move from the Mound to Holyrood in 2004.
+He oversaw the completion of the new Scottish Parliament building at Holyrood and the move from its temporary site on The Mound to Holyrood in 2004.
 At the official opening of the new building that year, he made a keynote speech in which he paid tribute to the construction as an architectural achievement, and urged parliamentarians to "listen to the building" to inspire them in their future endeavours.

 As Presiding Officer he also led the creation of a Scottish Futures Forum, to promote cross-party strategic thinking.
 He was appointed President of the Royal Commonwealth Society Scotland, and became Patron of the Scottish Disability Equality Forum.
+He had his portrait taken by photographer Harry Benson in 2007 to be part of the Scottish Parliament art collection.

 Post–Presiding Officer

 Reid chose not to seek re-election at the end of the 2007 Parliamentary term.
 As an independent figure with experience of a devolved parliament, he was chosen to lead a review of the administration of the troubled Northern Ireland Assembly.
 Reid also joined the European Union's Caucasus-Caspian diplomatic commission.
-On 19 April 2007 he was made a Freeman of the County of Clackmannanshire.
-He had his portrait taken by photographer Harry Benson the same year.
+He was nominated to sit on the Commission on Scottish Devolution chaired by Kenneth Calman but despite broad support from within Holyrood this was blocked by the UK Labour party.

-In May 2008, Reid was appointed as the Lord High Commissioner to the General Assembly of the Church of Scotland for the duration of the General Assembly's sitting that year.
-He was then appointed Lord High Commissioner to the General Assembly of the Church of Scotland in January 2008, to serve as the Queen's personal representative to the Church of Scotland.
-This position is second only to the Queen and the Duke of Edinburgh in the ceremonial Order of Precedence.
+Reid was appointed Lord High Commissioner to the General Assembly of the Church of Scotland in January 2008, to serve as Queen Elizabeth II's personal representative to the Church of Scotland.
+At the time, this position was second only to the Queen and the Duke of Edinburgh in the ceremonial Order of Precedence in Scotland.
+He was reappointed to the role in 2009.

 In 2006 he was appointed by the University of Glasgow as an Honorary Professor in the School of Law.
 Between 2008 and 2011 he was an independent adviser on the Scottish Ministerial Code.

 In September 2009, Reid was appointed by the National Trust for Scotland to lead a wide-ranging internal governance review.
 Reid produced a report, making a range of recommendations that were accepted by the Trust.
-In 2009, he was appointed as Her Majesty's Lord Lieutenant of Clackmannanshire.
+In 2011, he was appointed Her Majesty's Lord Lieutenant of Clackmannanshire and remained in this role until 2014.

 He was an Electoral Commissioner from 2010 to 2014.

 In 2013 he underwent major surgery for bladder cancer.
 He resigned all his positions, then made a good recovery.
+In 2016, First Minister Nicola Sturgeon appointed him to the Scottish Government's Standing Council on Europe to provide expert advice.